Atelier on Trade

 An early proponent of the Downtown Arts District, I purchased three buildings on Trade Street in 1995.

-I owned and operated Pablo's, an all-ages entertainment venue (across the spaces that now house Atelier on Trade and Umoja African Crafts), as well as The Missing Link Coffee and Tea (in what is now Sweet Potatoes).
+I owned and operated Pablo's, an all-ages entertainment venue (across the spaces that now house Atelier Bakery and Umoja African Crafts), as well as The Missing Link Coffee and Tea (in what is now Trade Street Diner).
 We showcased bands, film-makers, circus acts and others for more than half a decade.

 After selling the properties to Mike Coe (a local contractor-turned-developer), I moved around quite a bit with my wife Jennifer (whom I met the first night Pablo's opened - October 10th, 1995).
 We were married outside of Chicago, and lived in San Diego, Baltimore and New York among others.